Prehilabs/Prehibotics/README.md

 ```

 ### Din
-Din stands for digital input, as the name suggest this library is used to manipulate digital inputs.
+Din stands for digital input, as the name suggests this library is used to manipulate digital inputs.
 It implements methods which allow to reduce code related to logic state changes.

 #### Constructor